-EDUC/SPED 390 - Differentiated Reading for the Developing Child (3)
+EDUC/SPED 390 - Differentiated Reading for the Developing Child (3 credits)

-This course is designed to provide PK-4/SPED PK-8 majors with the knowledge and skills to implement differentiated reading strategies in the classroom.
-Students will informally assess an assigned student.
+This course is designed to provide PK-4/SPED PK-8 majors with the knowledge and skills to implement differentiated reading and comprehension strategies in both the ELA and content area classrooms.
+Multiple strategies to encourage and foster differentiation to facilitate comprehension for all students in the classroom will be investigated.
+Students will complete a field experience and informally assess an assigned student.
 They will also develop and teach appropriate literacy lessons to include spoken language, phonological processing, word study, and comprehension and fluency development.
 Prerequisite: EDUC/SPED 260 and EDUC 299.
 Current Clearances needed.

-EDUC 410 - Social Studies Methods 4-8 (3)
+EDUC 410 - Social Studies Methods 4-8 (3 credits)